 Homemade Apple Crisp

-Unlike pie, there’s no rolling dough, no chilling crust, and no complicated techniques.
-Everything comes together with simple pantry ingredients in just minutes, making this one of those dependable desserts you’ll find yourself making again and again throughout apple season.
+There is something magical about pulling a bubbling apple crisp from the oven.
+The sweet aroma of baked apples, warm cinnamon, brown sugar, and buttery oats fills the kitchen and instantly makes your home feel cozy.
+Unlike apple pie, there is no rolling dough, no chilling crust, and no complicated techniques — everything comes together with simple pantry ingredients in minutes, making this one of those dependable desserts you will find yourself making again and again throughout apple season.

 Homemade Apple Crisp